 - Updated look and feel for all NPS.gov park, subject, and organization sites

 To figure out what changes needed to be made, we did our homework.
 The beginning of this project included a substantial research phase, hearing from many voices both inside and outside the National Park Service.
 We administered park surveys; held interviews with parks, NPS programs and managers, and potential park visitors; and looked at website analytics, with a focus on how visitors use NPS.gov.
 As the project developed, we asked our digital volunteers to test new designs and features.

 - Provides a greater set of trip-planning tools and opportunities for NPS.gov visitors

 - Better links content across NPS.gov to get visitors the information they are looking for

 - Provides NPS park and program web authors greater flexibility and a better set of tools to build and maintain websites and present and promote content in ways that align with their needs and goals

 The new design and first round of additional functionality launched in March 2016.
-New features and functionality continue to be added today.
+New features and functionality, including a whole new event calendar for the national event listing and park websites (such as Grand Canyon) completed in fall 2018, continue to be added today.
 We encourage you to pick a park and explore the new look and added features!